DavidBakerEffendi/tigergraph/README.md

 For a detailed tutorial on how this image works, please read [my article on Medium](https://towardsdatascience.com/efficient-use-of-tigergraph-and-docker-5e7f9918bf53).

+Special thanks to [Bruno Šimić](https://www.linkedin.com/in/brunosimic/) from TigerGraph for additional help on slimming the image down.

 ## Description

 The Debian image is Bitnami's minideb image as the base image.
 This can be built